1. As-Salamu Alaykum (السلام عليكم)

 - Responses Matter: Always respond to a greeting, as this is considered essential to polite interaction.

 While Modern Standard Arabic (MSA) is understood across the Arabic-speaking world, local dialects often influence how people greet each other.
-Here are a few regional variation
+Here are a few regional variations:

 1. Is “As-salamu alaykum” religious or cultural?